Minimalist Tattoos

 - Is minimalism just small tattoos?

-- No. Scale is a common feature but minimalism is a design philosophy — a large piece can also be minimalist if it relies on a few deliberate lines.
+- No. Scale is a common feature but the philosophy is about reduction — a large piece can be minimalist if it relies on a few deliberate lines and lots of negative space.
+Some of the strongest minimalist work is done at medium scale with strong composition.

-- Often yes — small, simple pieces are an easy entry point, and minimalist designs handle a single session well.
+- Often yes — small simple pieces are easy entry points and minimalist designs handle a single short session well.
+The risk is going too small; aim for 3–5 cm rather than 1–2 cm if you want the piece to age cleanly.